sgaunet/YumRepo/README.md

 # YumRepo

-YumRepo launch a Nginx WebWserver with a basic Authentication to expose private yum repository.
+YumRepo launch a Nginx Webserver with a basic Authentication to expose private yum repository.
 The repodata of yum repositories is kept updated as soon as there is a new file in the directory.

+The createrepo command is launched only for directories named RPMS (to be mounted /usr/share/nginx/html)

 # Run